Muraenosaurus: Classification

 When Harry Seeley first described Muraenosaurus it was thought to belong to Elasmosauridae instead of Cryptoclididae.
 Muraenosaurs and elasmosaurs share a plesiosauromorph body type typified by having a small head at the end of a long neck.
 Like elasmosaurids, Muraenosaurus has a long neck.
 Of the 66 presacral vertebrae in Muraenosaurus, 44 of them are cervical.
 It was initially believed that this innovation leads to a largely flexible neck and a relatively short and sturdy body.
 More recent research has shown that while mobile, the neck of plesiosauromorphs was not as flexible as previously thought.
 The head of Muraenosaurus is also very small compared to both its neck and body length, measuring only about 37 cm long.
 Both of these traits are common in elasmosaurids which led to the initial diagnosis of muraenosaurs in the family Elasmosauridae.
 However, this is actually a case of convergent evolution between cryptoclidids and elasmosaurs.

 The clade of cryptoclidids creates a unique tree in relation to the paleomorphology of discovered specimens.
 For example, within cryptocleidoidae there are short necked plesiosaurs such as Kimmerosaurus as well as the long necked Muraenosaurus.
 The defining features of Cryptocleidoidia include a low fin aspect ratio, a wide rounded interpterygoid vacuity, and extreme specialization of the cheek region.
 The interpterygoid vacuity is completely absent in elasmosaur species but well represented in cryptoclidids, including Muraenosaurus.
 The aspect ratio of both the fore and hind limbs of Muraenosaurus is far lower than the aspect ratio of elasmosaur specimens.
-The fore limbs especially resemble the flippers of Pliosauridae, an extinct group of less elongate marine reptiles that shared the seas with plesiosaurs, more than they resemble the typical plesiosaur morphology.
+The forelimbs especially resemble the flippers of Pliosauridae, an extinct group of less elongate marine reptiles that shared the seas with plesiosaurs, more than they resemble the typical plesiosaur morphology.
 Cryptoclidus, another cryptoclidid plesiosaurimorph, shares this trait with Muraenosaurus.